You can listen to the podcast and read the show notes here

-Michael Smith: NGINX.
-It’s a clever way of spelling NGINX.
+Michaela Light: NGINX.
+It's a clever way of spelling NGINX.

 John Farrar: Thank you.
 I could do it before I was sitting here, but it just …

-Michael Smith: I have the same problem.
+Michaela Light: I have the same problem.

 John Farrar: All of those things …

-Michael Smith: I have a …
+Michaela Light: I have a …

 John Farrar: Charlie has a good talk coming up on that.

-Michael Smith: Yeah, he does.
+Michaela Light: Yeah, he does.

 John Farrar: I love it when there's two tracks, but I hate it when there's two tracks, because I want to be in both sessions.

-Michael Smith: You need a multiple personality disorder so can attend both at the same time.
-I don’t know how to do this, but I just had this sudden idea.
-You know how the national debt they have that clock in Time’s Square that shows how many trillions of dollars we all owe as US citizens.
+Michaela Light: You need a multiple personality disorder so can attend both at the same time.
+I don't know how to do this, but I just had this sudden idea.
+You know how the national debt they have that clock in Time's Square that shows how many trillions of dollars we all owe as US citizens.

 John Farrar: Yes.

-Michael Smith: What if every company had some kind of measurement of how much technical debt they had, and that was a publicly available measure, and you can see how much is racking up every day.
+Michaela Light: What if every company had some kind of measurement of how much technical debt they had, and that was a publicly available measure, and you can see how much is racking up every day.
 That might-

 John Farrar: Well there actually are some measurements, if you watch the company morale, if you watch the … You just look at those signs, in fact it's one of the things I use for my life coaching.
 I tell people it's back to the questions concept.
 If you will just record the questions that you're asking yourself, and note when new questions are arising, you can monitor the new questions, because it's a new signal.
 That new signal is just like analytics, if we kept a question journal, and actually used frequently asked questions as an analytics tool.
 Okay, if we're getting this question over and over, it isn't because people are stupid, it's because we're trying to interface out customer with our software, instead of our software with our customer.